TheTechnobear/MetaMorph/MetaMorph/docs/knownissues.md

 do NOT expect to see visible voltages on LIGHT, KG, KEY in VCV , for varios reasons, often they will appear as zero volts. this is to be expected, and is not a bug/issue.

+## demo presets
+these are considered examples, so I dont really plan to 'fix' them, nor want to log issues here with them hopefully these will naturally evolve as the community builds on them and improves.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 # Known issues
+////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+known issues that I intend to resolve/fix, see below for 'limitations'

-## General: Light refresh
+## General: Disable input
-generally there are occasions where the LEDS will not refresh as expected. related : order you plug in cables will affect this... so pls test this.

-report specific issues
-*workround*:: changing a parameter on light source module will often fix this.
+this has not been tested throughly, so may not work at all or partially. report specific issues with details

-## General: Cable add/remove
+## General: No note stealing
-removing or plugging cables result in unexpected behaviour. related : order you plug in cables will affect this... so pls test this.

-report specific issues
-*workround*:: reload patch, change upstream module
+polyphony is currently a hard limit, if its set to 4, a 5th note will NOT sound. we could instead 'steal' the (oldest) note, this generally 'feels' better to most players. not really a bug/issue, rather a planned improvement.

 ## Module : Eigenharp  (low priority)
-Eigenharp connection does not switch when you filter type (only necessary for multiple eigenharps)
-*workround*: reload patch, use new instance of Eigenharp module
+Eigenharp connection does not switch when you filter type - only necessary for multiple eigenharps *workround*: reload patch, use new instance of Eigenharp module

+////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
+## Limitations
+////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+limitations are unlikely to be fixed due to stated reasons, often out of my control. often, I will have ideas on how to improve the situation if not resolve it.

-## Module : Eigenharp polyphony
+## Module : Eigenharp
 polyphony does not appear to be respected/ lost note
 example: poly = 4
 you play 4 notes, then release one note, and QUICKLY play another note. the new note does not sound.

-this appears to be an underlying firmware issue with Eigenharps reporting key off. usually its not noticed when using higher polyphony. e.g. 16 notes. this is exaggerated as Im currently **not** note stealing ... see below however this would NOT fix the issue, just change its behaviour.
+usually its not noticed when using higher polyphony. e.g. 16 notes. this is exaggerated as Im currently **not** note stealing ... see below however this would **not** fix the issue, just change/improve its behaviour.

+reason: this appears to be a firmware issue on eigenharps of 'late reporting'
+workaround: use more polyphony

-## General: No Note stealing
+## No linux/windows supprt
-polyphony is currently a hard limit, if its set to 4, a 5th note will NOT sound. we could instead 'steal' the (oldest) note. this generally 'feels' better to most players.

-## General: Disable input
-this has not been tested throughly, so may not work at all or partially. report specific issues with details
+MacOs is being used for intial release, other platforms will be tackled when this is considered stable.
+Linux is likely to be added first as its pretty much just compilation/release.
+Windows needs more thought/work so is a lower priority.

+## 64 bit only
+there are no plans to support 32 bit platform

+## Demo patches
+Ideally I'd like to replicated some of the existing EigenD patches and have similar functionality. however, the this is not possible (with very complex patching) using the VCV factory modules. e.g. creating a octave up/down button is difficult with factory modules but trivial with 3rd party modules.

+this is a limitation of these demos... later, the community can create more 'functional' patches using 3rd party modules that are closer to EigenD presets.